zicna/res-rev-frontend/README.md

 ### Intro:

 This application is part of my final step of the Flatiron Bootcamp voyage.
-Here we can add new restaurants or browse through ones already in it and create reviews for them as a guide for a better restaurant experience.
+In this application we can add, edit or delete restaurants,  browse through ones already in it.
+For each restaurant we can add new, delete or edit old reviews which will afect restaurant rating as a guide for a better restaurant experience.
 Enjoy!

 ![](https://image.shutterstock.com/image-photo/five-stars-on-dark-background-260nw-645742324.jpg)

 ---